Inner German border: Emigrating from East Germany

 There was no formal legal basis under which a citizen could emigrate from East Germany.
 In 1975, however, East Germany signed up to the Helsinki Accords, a pan-European treaty to improve relations between the countries of Europe.
 An increasing number of East German citizens sought to use the Accords' provision on freedom of movement to secure exit visas.
 By the late 1980s over 100,000 applications for visas were being submitted annually with around 15,000–25,000 being granted.

-The GDR's government nonetheless remained opposed to emigration and sought to dissuade would-be emigrés.
+The GDR's government nonetheless remained opposed to emigration and sought to dissuade would-be émigrés.
 The process of applying for an exit permit was deliberately made slow, demeaning, frustrating and often fruitless.
 Applicants were marginalised, demoted or sacked from their jobs, excluded from universities and subjected to social ostracisation.
 They faced the threat of having their children taken into state custody on the grounds that they were unfit to bring up children.
 The law was used to punish those who continued to apply for emigration; over 10,000 applicants were arrested by the Stasi between the 1970s and 1989.
 A report for the Central Committee's security section noted: "The emigration problem is confronting us with a fundamental problem of the GDR's development.
 Experience shows that the current repertoire of solutions (improved travel possibilities, expatriation of applicants, etc.) have not brought the desired results, but rather the opposite."
 The agitation for emigration, the report concluded, "threatens to undermine beliefs in the correctness of the Party's policies."